Cars Brands that start with C

 Continental Logo

-In 1955, the Lincoln Division created the Continental division to create premium, luxurious and expensive products.
-The name was a tribute to the Lincoln Continental of the 1930s.
-For two years of existence, the Continental Mark II was assembled by hand, which became the most expensive American car of that time.
-In 1956, the brand became part of the Ford Motor Company on an equal basis and remained there for a year.
-In 1961 the brand was closed.
-The expensive Continental Mark II brought in $ 1000 in losses each time but raised the image of Ford highly.
+In 1955, the Lincoln division created the Continental division to create premium, luxury, and expensive products.
+The name was an homage to the Lincoln Continental of the 1930s.
+During its two years of existence, the Continental Mark II was assembled by hand, becoming the most expensive American automobile ever.
+In 1956, the brand became an equal part of Ford Motor Company and remained there for a year.
+In 1961, the brand was closed.
+The expensive Continental Mark II made a loss of $1,000 each time but raised Ford’s image high.

 Cooper Car Company